 - Suited for 100% cotton or cotton blends.

-- Prints may lose their color over time, significantly after multiple washes.
+- Prints may lose their color over time, especially after multiple washes.

 - Cannot cover larger clothing or huge designs.